Goop² Documentation

 Connecting to Peers

-Goop2 supports two discovery mechanisms that can be used independently or together.
+Goop2 supports three connection methods that can be used independently or together.

 LAN discovery (mDNS)